dvulanov/ckanext-knowledgehub/docs/installation-guide.md

 (1 row)

 ```
+Exit psql with Ctrl-D

 ### 3.3 Create CKAN DataStore database
+(This section gave me a bit of issues)

 This creates the Data Store database and creates two types of access to it: read-only and read-write.